root-project/root/tree/ntuple/v7/doc/specifications.md

 #### std::array<T, N> and array type of the form T[N]

-Fixed-sized arrays are stored as single repetitive fields of type `T`.
+Fixed-sized arrays are stored as single field of type `T`.
-The array size `N` is stored in the field meta-data.
+The array size `N` is stored in the meta-data of the parent field.
+In other words, you should find two field descriptions for each `std::array<T, N>`: one has `flags == 0x0001` for reptition, purely for meta data purpose, the other one being a field corresponding to type `T` and column pointing to the second field.

 Multi-dimensional arrays of the form `T[N][M]...` are currently not supported.

 #### std::variant<T1, T2, ..., Tn>